nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### **Vendor Related Commands**

-Commands listed in this section are applicable to managing your vendor list.
+Commands listed in this section are applicable to managing your vendor list (vendor management).

 ### Adding a vendor : `add_vendor`

 Adds a vendor to the bottom of the existing overall vendor list.

-**Format:** `add_vendor n/NAME p/PHONE e/EMAIL a/ADDRESS company/COMPANY [t/TAG]...`
+**Format:** `add_vendor n/NAME p/PHONE e/EMAIL a/ADDRESS company/COMPANY [b/BUDGET] [t/TAG]...`

+* :warning: You can only enter a non-negative number with up to 2 decimal places for the optional `BUDGET` field.

+**Example Usage:** `add_vendor n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Mall, #02-25 company/John's Florist b/1000 t/florist t/responsible`

-Entering the `add_vendor` command returns the following result on your screen:
+Entering the `add_vendor n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Mall, #02-25 company/John's Florist b/1000 t/florist t/responsible` command returns the following result on your screen:

 ![add_vendor command](images/addVendorCommand.png)